 |Dietary Fiber 2g||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Our gluten-free pecan sticky buns are extremely decadent.
-Loaded with butter, sugar, pecans, milk and eggs, these classic special occasion breakfast and brunch pastries are great for holidays and special occasions, when there are lots of people around to help eat them!
+Just because you're on a gluten-free diet doesn't mean you have to give up some of your favorite treats—and because they're gluten-free doesn't mean you have to give up taste!
+These pecan sticky buns are not only gluten-free but also extremely decadent.
+Loaded with butter, sugar, pecans, milk, and eggs, these classic breakfast and brunch pastries are great for holidays and special occasions, when there are lots of people around to help eat them!

-This recipe was adapted to gluten-free diets from a recipe for "Extra-Sticky Caramel-Pecan Buns" by Elinor Klivans which appears in her book Fast Breads - 50 Recipes for Easy, Delicious Bread.
+This recipe was adapted from "Extra-Sticky Caramel-Pecan Buns" by Elinor Klivans which appears in her book Fast Breads - 50 Recipes for Easy, Delicious Bread.

 - 1/4 cup cane sugar

 - 1/4 cup (1/2 stick) unsalted butter (softened)

 - 1 1/2 cups gluten-free all-purpose blend flour (plus extra for rolling out dough)